 Breastfeeding and Maternal Illness Part 1

 Mothers are frequently told they must stop breastfeeding if they are sick, either acutely or chronically.
 In fact, it almost seems as if maternal illness is taken as an opportunity to “give mothers permission to stop breastfeeding” instead of re-assuring them that they can safely continue breastfeeding.
+Some health professionals, I hope very few, have stated that since “breastfeeding is such a burden on the mother, it is best that if she is ill, not to continue breastfeeding”.
+If we helped mothers as we should with establishing breastfeeding, breastfeeding would not be a burden, but rather, easy, relaxing, enjoyable.
 Not only can the mother safely continue breastfeeding, but continuing breastfeeding is good both for the mother and the baby.

 Illness sometimes requires drug treatment and breastfeeding mothers are frequently being told they must stop breastfeeding for the medication they may have to take, usually inappropriately, but sometimes they are told to stop for what can only be called bizarre reasons.
 For example, a mother who was breastfeeding a 6 month old and had a recent flare-up of her Crohn’s disease was told that the flare-up was due to prolactin and that she would need to stop breastfeeding.
 I guess prolactin works really slowly because prolactin was being secreted in large quantities during the pregnancy and was important in the making of breastmilk from immediately after birth.
 It seems that breastfeeding can be blamed for making every illness worse.
 Sometimes it seems that for some doctors, any reason is good enough to tell mothers to stop breastfeeding.